ApryseSDK/pdftron-flutter/README.md

 ```

 ### getPageCount
-To get the total number of pages in the currently displayed document.
+Get the total number of pages in the currently displayed document.

 Return a Future.